 It is a well known fact that the effect of disorder as well as interaction crucially depends on the lattice connectivity.
 If the lattice connectivity or the effective physical dimension is larger, the effect of disorder or interaction is weaker.
 To explore this aspect we have considered in our study square as well as honeycomb lattice.
-Recently it has been established that entanglement is an important aspect of a many body system which can reveal many salient characteristics of the model very effectively, for example, phase transition \cite{amico-2008}, topological order \cite{li-haldane}, edge states \cite{saptarshi-2016}.
-Previous studies of entanglement on Hofstadter problem was mainly confined to bilayer systems \cite{schliemann,arovas-2012} or for cylindrical geometry \cite{moradi-2016} where entanglement in momentum space was studied after tracing out one layer of physical system or one directions respectively.
-In this cases it was possible to obtain an analytical expression for entanglement entropy in momentum space.
-In this study we have investigate usual entanglement in physical lattice by integrating out a certain region to explore how the spatial entanglement does evolve with magnetic field.
-Specifically we see how the area law is being effected.
+Recently it has been established that entanglement is an important aspect of a many body system which can reveal many salient characteristics very effectively, for example, phase transition \cite{amico-2008}, topological order \cite{li-haldane}, edge states \cite{saptarshi-2016} etc. Previous studies of entanglement on Hofstadter problem was mainly confined to bilayer systems \cite{schliemann,arovas-2012} or for cylindrical geometry \cite{moradi-2016} where entanglement in momentum space was studied after tracing out one layer of physical system or one spatial direction respectively.
+In these cases it was possible to obtain an analytical expression for entanglement entropy in momentum space.
+In our study we are investigating the usual entanglement in physical lattice by integrating out a certain region to explore how the spatial entanglement does evolve with magnetic field.
+Specifically we see how the area law is being affected.
 We also examine entanglement spectrum for the largest subsystem (which in our case is half the original system) and observe useful patterns similar to Hofstadter pattern.
 The interplay of interaction and disorder in the entanglement entropy and entanglement spectrum is investigated thoroughly.